HlhDataScience/mobile-use-detection/README.md

 ## Done related to production_phase
-  - Refactored the whole project to work with Hydra general config
-  - Refactored structure of the project to work with the 2 main phases of MLOps
+  - Refactored structure of the project to work with the 2 development and production phases of MLOps

 ## toDOs related to production_phase